-[4] On December 15, 2020, the Company filed a lawsuit against NETGEAR, Inc. ("Netgear") in the Supreme Court of the State of New York, County of New York, for breach of a Settlement and License Agreement, dated May 22, 2009, with the Company (the "Agreement") for failure to make royalty payments, and provide corresponding royalty reports, to the Company based on sales of Netgear's PoE products.
-On October 22, 2021, Netgear filed a Demand for Arbitration at the American Arbitration Association (AAA) seeking to arbitrate certain issues raised in the litigation.
-The Company has objected to jurisdiction at the AAA and the dispute is pending.
+[5] On December 15, 2020, the Company filed a lawsuit against NETGEAR, Inc. ("Netgear") in the Supreme Court of the State of New York, County of New York, for breach of a Settlement and License Agreement, dated May 22, 2009, with the Company (the "Agreement") for failure to make royalty payments, and provide corresponding royalty reports, to the Company based on sales of Netgear's PoE products.
+On October 22, 2021, Netgear filed a Demand for Arbitration at the American Arbitration Association ("AAA") seeking to arbitrate certain issues raised in the litigation.
+The Company objected to jurisdiction at the AAA.
 On April 1, 2022, the Court denied Netgear's motion to compel arbitration.
 On April 22, 2022, Netgear filed a counterclaim in the Court action alleging that the Company breached the Agreement by not offering Netgear lower royalties.
+On September 22, 2022, the arbitration brought by Netgear was dismissed by the AAA on jurisdiction grounds.